-We have 12 large rooms.
-An enclosed room with a glass door, they offer a minimum 3.5m2 tiled, heated indoor area and between 9 and 10m2 of total space including a covered outdoor run.
+Our large rooms offer a significant step up from a more traditional kennel - both in size and design.
+An enclosed room with a glass door, offering much greater privacy from other dogs, they have between 3.0 - 4.2m2 tiled, heated indoor area and between 9 and 10m2 of total space including a covered outdoor run.
 We can house up to 3 larger or 4 smaller dogs from the same home sharing.
-Each insulated room is heated with an infra red lamp, has a fan for cooling where needed and features a smart speaker for a choice of relaxing sounds.
+Each insulated room is heated with an infra red heater, has a fan for cooling where needed and features a smart speaker for a choice of relaxing sounds.

-We also have two 20m2 covered enclosures where our boarders have the opportunity to spend more time out of their kennel engaging in various activites to keep their minds busy.
+We also have an 80m2 all weather surface area and two 20m2 covered enclosures where our boarders have the opportunity to spend more time out of their accomodation, engaging in various activites to keep their minds busy.
 This is in addition to us walking around talking to the dogs, asking how they are, sitting in their pens with them and generally ensuring their comfort and wellbeing.